 ISORA provides owners and crew an opportunity to race offshore in a friendly, family atmosphere.
 Racing is always competitive but there is always a great emphasis on safety which starts with an understanding of the risks involved in offshore racing and the constant need to be aware of changing conditions and a total respect for the elements is essential to enjoying our sport in safety.

 We expect competitors to race responsibly and make appropriate provision for the safety of crews and boats, and maintain equipment carefully.

-Inshore and Coastal races tend to fall under 'World Sailing' Category 3.
-The Offshore races are generally subject to ISAF Category 3 compliance with Liferaft from Category 2 (3+).
+Inshore and Coastal races will be subject to the rules set out by 'World Sailing' Category 4.
+The Offshore races are generally subject to 'World Sailing' Category 3 compliance with Liferaft (3+).
 Longer RORC races such as the Round Ireland Race will be Category 2.
-The relevant Category for each race will be made clear in the Sailing Instructions for that race.
+The relevant Category for each race will be made clear in the Supplemental Sailing Instructions for that race.

-World Sailing describe the conditions fo reach Category as follows:-
+World Sailing describe the conditions for each Category as follows:-

 Virtual Waypoints - Appendix WP - Rules for Racing Around Waypoints